cibernox/ember-cli-yuidoc/README.md

 This addon adds a new `yuidoc` command to ember-cli.
 To generate the documentation just run `ember yuidoc` Documentation is generated in the `/docs` folder by default.
 You might want to add this folder to the gitignore.

+Also, for live updating, when you run `ember serve` you can visit the `/docs` url to see it.

 ## Running Tests

 No tests yet